fl101/awardfares-blog/_posts/2023-10-12-award-hacker.md

 If you’re flexible with your destinations or are planning multi-city trips, Award Hacker can guide your route strategy by showcasing which programs are more favorable for each segment.

 **The AwardFares Advantage**: Once you have an idea of potential routes and programs, you can hop onto AwardFares to see if award seats for these routes are available.
-This sequential approach aids in robust travel planning.
+You can also leverage AwardFares' [Journey Planner](https://blog.awardfares.com/journey-planner/), which is a powerful tool to break down a trip and work out award flights to difficult destinations.

 <img src="../assets/img/award-hacker/journey-planner.webp" alt="Plan flights and itineraries exploring routes and award flights with AwardFares and Award Hacker." />